We obey our creator, that is all that can be expected of any character, unless the master bids us otherwise home

 He's been doing a bit of sniffing as part of a new organization, UNIT.

-The chemistry set has started chatting, but its not the same voice as the cyber thingy if it is the same entity.
+The chemistry set has started chatting, but its not the same voice as the cyber thingy from before.

 Gregory has been studying TARDIS circuits.
 A material more like plastic and connections which are totally illogical.